Get Going Guide (2026)

 Let's Get Going

 Hi, I'm Corey Shapiro, a divorce attorney in New York City.
-If you're here, you've crossed a line that changes everything: you're no longer wondering if divorce is happening.
+If you're on this page, reading this, you've crossed a line that changes everything: you're no longer wondering if a divorce is coming.
 You know it is.
-Now, it's time to move.
+Now, it's time to act.

-This guide is part of the three-phase journey I walk through with clients:
+This guide is part of the three-phase journey I walk through with clients.
+At each stage, you’ll have a specific goal to help you move forward:

 • Phase I: Get Clarity – Understand what's happening and what you want.